FAQ

 This brings a whole new meaning to the expression "frequently asked question" - Ant says that he's been asked this more times in his life than any other question, including "what is your name?"!

-Ant played his last gig with Genesis in Haywards Heath on 18th July 1970 and this can be considered the date that he officially left the group, although he had taken the decision to leave a couple of weeks earlier.
-Mike Rutherford and Tony Banks have often spoken of this as being the only time that Genesis really came close to splitting up, which goes to show how important Ant was to the group during the time he was with them.
+Ant played his last gig with Genesis at the Sussex Hall in Haywards Heath on 18th July 1970 and this can be considered the date that he officially left the group, although he had taken the decision to leave a couple of weeks earlier.
+Mike Rutherford and Tony Banks have often spoken of this as being the only time in the history of the group that Genesis really came close to splitting up, which goes to show how important Ant was to the group during the time he was with them.

 Does Ant have any contact with the other current or former members of Genesis?

-Yes - he keeps in touch with Mike Rutherford and Tony Banks and sees them socially from time to time.
-Ant took part in a special photo session at Heathrow Airport in London to promote the release of the Genesis Archive 1967-75 box set in May 1998.
-He also attended a reunion dinner in London with all the other former Genesis members a few weeks later.
-More recently Ant has met up with original Genesis drummer Chris Stewart.
+Yes - he is in touch with Mike Rutherford, Tony Banks and Steve Hackett and sees them socially from time to time.
+Ant took part in a special photo session at Heathrow Airport in London to promote the release of the Genesis Archive 1967-75 box set in May 1998 and also attended a reunion dinner in London with all the other former and current Genesis members (with the exception of John Mayhew) a few weeks later.
+Ant also met up with original Genesis drummer Chris Stewart when he came to London to promote the launch of one of his books.

 What did Ant do between leaving Genesis in 1970 and the release of The Geese & The Ghost in 1977?

 After leaving Genesis Ant decided to study music.
-He studied classical guitar, took piano lessons and also studied harmony and counterpoint at the Guildhall School of Music & Drama (not the Royal College of Music as has been suggested!) and he obtained a Teaching Diploma in December 1973.
-After this he taught music at Reeds School and Peperharrow on a part-time basis up until 1978.
+He studied classical guitar, took piano lessons and also studied harmony and counterpoint externally at the Guildhall School of Music & Drama, obtaining a Teaching Diploma in December 1973.
+After this he taught music at Reed's School and Peper Harow (both in Surrey) on a part-time basis up until 1978.

 Will Ant ever work with Mike Rutherford again?

-In November 1973 it was arranged for the recording to take place at Island Studios in London on one free day in the busy Genesis touring schedule.
-Ant, Mike and Phil recorded Silver Song and another track Only Your Love during this session.
-The plan was that Silver Song would be released as a single with Only Your Love as the b-side.
+In October 1973 it was arranged for the recording to take place at Island Studios in London on one free day in the busy Genesis touring schedule.
+Ant, Mike and Phil recorded Silver Song and another track Only Your Love during this session, with a view to Charisma releasing the two tracks as a single.
 Genesis then carried on with their touring schedule until the summer of 1974 when it was anticipated that the Silver Song single would be released.
 To tie in with this, Phil gave an interview on BBC Radio One in June 1974 where he talked about the background to the single being recorded and a tape of the completed version of Silver Song was played at the end of the interview.
 Incidentally, Phil didn't record a session version of the track for Radio One as has been suggested nor did he sing along to a backing track live in the studio for this broadcast.

 For reasons that remain unknown to this day the Silver Song single release never appeared.
 It is reasonable to suggest that Charisma Records may have felt it was too early in their career for Genesis to have breakaway projects but there was no one definite reason that Ant is aware of as to why the single was not released.

-Update: Phil Collins and Mike Rutherford have kindly given their permission for the 1973 recording of Silver Song to be released as one of the extra tracks that will appear on the re-issue of The Geese & The Ghost which is due out later this year.
+Phil Collins and Mike Rutherford kindly gave their permission for the 1973 recording of Silver Song to be released as one of the extra tracks on the double CD re-issue of The Geese & The Ghost which was released in July 2007 in Japan and in other territories in April 2008.
+In addition, both of them gave their permission for Only Your Love to be released on the Definitive Edition of The Geese & The Ghost which was released by Esoteric Records in March 2015.

 Where does the song title Um & Aargh come from?